-The Perkins Archives contains a wealth of information on Perkins history and the global history of education and social conditions of people who are blind, visually impaired, or deafblind.
+The Perkins Archives contains a wealth of information on Perkins’ history and the global history of education and social conditions of people who are blind, visually impaired, or deafblind.
 The mission of the Archives is to preserve this material and make it available to researchers.

 The Archives will continue to collect such materials providing they are the property of the School because they were created by Perkins’ administration, staff, and faculty.
-Any materials transferred to the Archives will be accessioned, arranged, and described and their descriptions made accessible online as promptly as possible.
+Any materials transferred to the Archives will be accessioned, arranged, and described, and their descriptions will be made accessible online as promptly as possible.
 However, the Archives reserves the right to decline those materials that duplicate or are outside of the subject area of the collections, for which appropriate storage cannot be provided, or for which there may be copyright or privacy issues.

 The Perkins Archives is open to researchers and the public.
 Archival materials are accessible to staff and visitors only under the supervision of Library and/or Archives staff.

 The records of the official and educational activities of the School, including papers and correspondence, official printed material, minutes, committee files, financial, and associated records in any format, are the property of Perkins School for the Blind and constitute potential archival material.

 The Archivist shall consult with appropriate administrative officers regarding any special conditions of access that may be placed on any category of records.
 It is understood that in the absence of specific restrictions, all materials transferred to the Archives will be open to all researchers.